 Performance outcomes Acceptable outcomes PO12 During construction and operation of the development in a wetland protection area , ongoing management, maintenance and monitoring is undertaken to ensure adverse effects on hydrology, water quality and ecological processes of a wetland are avoided or minimised.
 AO12.1 Construction and operations related to the development in a wetland protection area are carried out in accordance with an operational management plan where appropriate.
-Offsets PO13 Development involving a wetland in a wetland protection area avoids significant adverse impacts on matters of state environmental significance , or where this is not reasonably possible, significant adverse impacts are mitigated and an environmental offset is provided for any significant residual impacts on matters of state environmental significance that are prescribed environmental matters .
+Offsets PO13 Development involving a wetland in a wetland protection area avoids significant adverse impacts on matters of state environmental significance ; and riparian areas or wildlife corridors in a strategic environmental area , or where this is not reasonably possible, significant adverse impacts are mitigated and an environmental offset is provided for any significant residual impacts on matters of state environmental significance that are prescribed environmental matters .
 A013.1 Matters of state environmental significance likely to be affected by development involving a wetland in a wetland protection area are identified and evaluated.
-AND A013.2 Any significant adverse impacts on matters of state environmental significance are avoided.
-OR A013.3 Where significant adverse impacts on matters of state environmental significance cannot be avoided: (1) significant adverse impacts are mitigated (2) an environmental offset is provided for any significant residual impacts on matters of state environmental significance that are prescribed environmental matters.
+AND A013.2 Any significant adverse impacts on matters of state environmental significance and riparian areas or wildlife corridors in a strategic environmental area are avoided.
+OR A013.3 Where significant adverse impacts on matters of state environmental significance and on strategic environmental area values cannot be avoided: (1) significant adverse impacts are mitigated (2) an environmental offset is provided for any significant residual impacts on matters of state environmental matters (3) development minimises clearing of native vegetation in a strategic environmental area beyond the extent of operational work, and natural regeneration of cleared or work areas is facilitated.
 Editor's note: Applications for development should identify anticipated losses, and outline what actions are proposed to be undertaken to offset the loss in accordance with the relevant Queensland Environmental Offsets Policy.